An Inmate May Attack a Sentence or Judgment under Section 2255

 - the date on which the judgment of conviction becomes final;

 The one-year limitation is subject to equitable tolling (extension based on fairness).
-Equitable tolling extends the time limitation if there are extraordinary circumstances that are both beyond the defendant’s control and unavoidable even with diligence.
-This is a standard that is extremely hard to satisfy.
+Equitable tolling extends the time limitation if extraordinary circumstances are both beyond the defendant’s control and unavoidable, even with diligence.
+This standard is tough to satisfy.

 Ineffective Assistance of Counsel

-One of the most common 2255 motions is based on the claim that the defendant’s 6th Amendment constitutional right to counsel was violated through “ineffective assistance of counsel.”
+One of the most common 2255 motions in federal court is the claim that the defendant’s 6th Amendment constitutional right to counsel was violated through “ineffective assistance of counsel.”
 A lawyer’s deficient legal representation may be a basis for moving to vacate a sentence or conviction.
-Courts are very reluctant to find that a trial lawyer was ineffective to the point that there was a constitutional violation.
-Also, the defendant must be able to show the court that if it had not been for the ineffective assistance of counsel, the result would have likely been different.
+Courts are very reluctant to find that a trial lawyer was ineffective such that there was a constitutional violation.
+Also, the defendant must show the court that if it had not been for the ineffective assistance of counsel, the result would have likely been different.

 Attorneys for 2255 Motions in Federal Court